leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/regions.rst

    You can also use this region in a final render by setting a render region from within the :doc:`Camera View </editors/3dview/navigate/camera_view>` and enabling :ref:`region <render-output-dimensions-region>` in the Dimensions panel.
+   This setting is enabled by default, so also check here if you don't want to use the region in the final render.